Michaelvilleneuve/statisfy/README.md

 This gem allows you to easily create performant statistics for your ActiveRecord models without having to write and run complex SQL queries.

-By leveraging the power of Redis, Statisfy elegantly manages counters so that you can use them with ease.
+By leveraging the power of Redis, Statisfy elegantly manages counters in the background so that you can use them with ease.

 ## Installation